perama-v/archors/spec/required_block_state.md

 [ssz](#ssz-spec) specifications.
 Part of this rationale is that SSZ serialization is used in this index to benefit from ecosystem tooling.
 No doctesting is applied and functions are not likely to be executable.

+Where a list/vector is said to be sorted, it indicates that the elements are ordered lexicographically when in hexadecimal representation (e.g., `[0x12, 0x3e, 0xe3]`) prior to conversion to ssz format.
+For elements that are containers, the ordering is determined by the first element in the container.

 ### Endianness